23014673/Final-Project-F24-COP2671.0T1-23014673/README.md

 // Game Description

-	// After the introduction and countdown, the player must jump over the hurdles to collect apples.
-Once you collect 5 apples the game will end with a banner.
-If the timer runs out or you hit an obstacle, the game will also end but with a different banner.
+	// After the introduction and countdown, the player must jump over the hurdles to collect apples in 30 seconds.
+The timer will continue even if paused.
+Once you collect 5 apples the game will end.